 Participants consistently matched the eye expressions with the corresponding basic emotion, such as rating “fear” as a strong match for the fear eye expression higher than other mental states paired with the same eye expression.

 “It’s an evolution/co-evolution story,” Lee tells Reader’s Digest.
 “Opening your eyes wider enhances visual sensitivity.
 Narrowing them enhances visual discrimination.”
 The upshot: Wider eyes seem to convey mental states of sensitivity and narrower eyes seem to convey discrimination, suspicion, or scrutiny.
+Want to test out your own eyes?
+Check out these dizzying optical illusions.

 Via Daniel H. Lee and Adam K. Anderson, PhDThe analysis revealed four distinct clusters, two of which connected to eye-narrowing and eye-widening features.
 The eye-narrowing cluster aligned with mental states related to social discrimination, such as aggressiveness, contempt, hate and suspicion.
 The eye-widening cluster was associated with mental states related to information sensitivity, including awe, anticipation, cowardice, and interest.
 The link between these two clusters and eye widening and narrowing was one of most surprising findings from the study.